PrincetonUniversity/gpu_programming_intro/04_gpu_tools/README.md

 export OMP_NUM_THREADS=$SLURM_CPUS_PER_TASK

 module purge
+module load cudatoolkit/12.4
 module load anaconda3/2024.2
-module load cudatoolkit/12.4
 conda activate myenv

 ncu -o my_report_${SLURM_JOBID} python myscript.py
 ```

-The `ncu` profiler can significantly slow down the execution time of the code.
+Note: the `ncu` profiler can significantly slow down the execution time of the code.

 To work the the graphical interface (ncu-ui) you can either (1) download the `.ncu-rep` file to your local machine or (2) create a graphical desktop session on [https://mydella.princeton.edu](https://mydella.princeton.edu/) or [https://mystellar.princeton.edu](https://mystellar.princeton.edu/).
 To create the graphical desktop, choose "Interactive Apps" then "Desktop of Della/Stellar Vis Nodes".
 Once the session starts, click on the black terminal icon and then run: